Overview

 Connection Requirements

-Before you create connections, note the following requirements:
+Before you configure a connection, note the following requirements:

-Use an appropriate authoring Data Collector to create connections
+Use an appropriate Data Collector version to create connections

 The Data Collector version and the stage libraries installed on the engine determine the connection types, such as Amazon S3 or JDBC, that you can create and the properties available in the connections.